TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/StaticMethods.rst

 Rationale
 =========

-Static methods as cross-cutting concern solution have been in the Core ever since.
+Static methods as cross-cutting concern solution have been in the `Core`:pn: ever since.
 They are an easy way to extract recurring coding problems to helper methods.

 Static methods however have a list of issues that need to be taken into consideration before deciding to use them.
-First, they can not be extended in a sane way and the Core framework has no way to re-route a static method call to a different implementation.
+First, they can not be extended in a sane way and the `Core`:pn: framework has no way to re-route a static method call to a different implementation.
 They are a hard coded dependency in a system.
 They can not be easily “mocked away” in unit tests if a class uses a static method from a different class.
 They